JuliaData/DataFrames.jl/docs/src/man/joins1.md

                      15 rows omitted
 ```

-In the above example, A `crossjoin` took all the rows from `table A` and for each row, it matches it
+In the above example, A `crossjoin` took all the rows from `persons` table and for each row, it matches it
-to every single row of `table B`.
+to every single row of `earnings` table.
 At first impression, this might not make any sense, but it’s a great
 method for finding all combinations of 2 tables.
 Our new table has 30 rows, which is
-5 (rows of table A) x 6 (rows of table B).
+5 (rows of persons) x 6 (rows of earnings).

 !!! note

   Cross joins are the only kind of join that does not use a `on` key:
-  `crossjoin(A_names, B_earnings, makeunique = true)`
+  `crossjoin(persons, earnings, makeunique = true)`

 For more clarification, now let’s say we want to design a new Table by changing the ingredients.
 To
 understand profitability, we also need to figure out the total costs of the chocolate: